-Mac OS X and macOS have always been able to read NTFS drive, but unable to write to NTFS drive.
-Now that Mac can read NTFS drive, why Mac can't write to NTFS drive?
+Mac OS X and macOS have always been able to read NTFS drive, but unable to write NTFS drive.
+Now that Mac can read NTFS drive, why Mac can't write NTFS drive?
 Mac OS X can write to NTFS volumes, but it doesn't support.
-This article is here for explaining the question and give a solution about how to write to NTFS drive on Mac.
+This article is here for explaining the question and give a solution about how to write NTFS drive on Mac.

 The file system on Mac is HFS+.
 There are fundamental differences between HFS+ and NTFS, such as characters supported in the name and maximum file size and many other differences.

 Supporting another file system means that there is a massive expense to the OS development and test teams.
 Reading a file from a different file system is significantly easier than writing.
 As for information security, there is very little chance of data loss in only reading a file.
 In writing a file, it is hard to ensure that the act of writing the file doesn't lose data (either in the file that you are writing, or other files on the disk).

 Mac OS X and macOS are able to read NTFS drives, that means Mac know many things about NTFS, not only read NTFS drives.
 You can also write NTFS drive on Mac OS X and macOS, however, it's a hidden switch, and it's not supported. iBoysoft Drive Manager makes it supported.

 Write NTFS drive on Mac with iBoysoft Drive Manager

 With iBoysoft Drive Manager, you can write NTFS drive on Mac with ease.